Scarlette Fever: Career

-Crash and Burn
+"Crash and Burn"

-Her debut single "Crash and Burn" was co-written by Scarlette Fever, Alex Smith from Metrophonic and Tony Fennell, mixed by Cenzo Townshend (Snow Patrol) and produced by Julian Emery (Lissie).
+The debut single "Crash and Burn" was co-written by Fever, Alex Smith from Metrophonic and Tony Fennell, mixed by Cenzo Townshend (Snow Patrol) and produced by Julian Emery (Lissie).
 The track received high rotation on BBC Radio 2's B-List.
 The Jason Nevins remix of "Crash and Burn" reached number 2 in the Music Week Commercial Pop Club Chart as well as the top ten of the Billboard Dance Club Breakers chart and a Top 50 Dance position in the US.
 On 18 September 2011, Scarlette released another single, "Elated".
 The track was featured as the Song of the Day on the Popjustice site and was the second single from Medication Time to spend time on the playlist on BBC Radio 2.
 Other tracks included "You Don't Know My Name", co-written with Grant Black and featuring a sample from the John Barry Midnight Cowboy soundtrack.
 Barry also allowed Scarlette the use of "Give Me A Smile", an instrumental from his 1999 album, The Beyondness of Things, complete with lyrics by Don Black.